 Are Supply Chain Disruptions Impacting Your Energy Project?

 We’re all familiar with the term “supply chain,” a phrase used in our industry much like “aging infrastructure,” that has become a part of everyday conversation.
-And we all have had our individual, personal experiences navigating disruptions to the supply chain in our daily lives, as well as in the roles each of us perform in the power and utility sectors.
+And we’ve all had our personal experiences navigating supply chain disruptions in daily life as well as in the roles we perform in the power and utility sectors.
 But what are the numbers – just how bad is the problem?

 At a conference this past month, a major distributor of equipment and material to utilities laid out how much inflation and demand have impacted pricing and availability.
 A few examples: